Architect: job description

 - liaising with construction professionals about the feasibility of potential projects

-- working around constraining factors such as town planning legislation, environmental impact and project budget
+- taking into account constraints such as town planning legislation, environmental impacts and project budgets

-- working closely with a team of other professionals such as building service engineers , construction managers , quantity surveyors and architectural technologists
+- working closely with a team of other professionals such as project managers , building service engineers , construction managers , quantity surveyors and architectural technologists

-- applying for planning permission and advice from governmental new build and legal departments
+- completing planning applications and taking advice from local authorities, legal professionals and governmental new build departments

 - writing and presenting reports, proposals, applications and contracts